markfinger/webpack-build/README.md

 larger codebases.

 When a request comes in and the cache has a record matching a particular config file, the cached data is compared against the current timestamps on both the config file and the source files.
-If the file system indicates that the cached data may be out of date, the wrapper will wait for webpack to rebuild, before responding.
+If the file system indicates that the cached data may be out of date, the wrapper will ignore the cached data and then wait for webpack to complete a fresh build.

 Whenever a compiler successfully builds (either in the foreground or background), the cache is immediately updated with the output from the build process.